chenhsuanlin/inverse-compositional-STN/README.md

 2. `STN` - Spatial Transformer Network (STN)
 3. `cSTN` - compositional Spatial Transformer Network (c-STN)
 4. `ICSTN` - Inverse Compositional Spatial Transformer Network (IC-STN)

-Explanations for the optional arguments can be found by executing `python train.py --help`.
+The list of optional arguments can be found by executing `python train.py --help`.
-If no optional arguments are given, the default settings are the same as described in the paper.
+If no optional arguments are given, the default settings are set to be the same as described in the paper.

 When the code is run for the first time, the MNIST dataset will be automatically downloaded and preprocessed.
 The models (checkpoints) are saved in the automatically created directory `model_GROUP`; TensorFlow summaries are saved in `summary_GROUP`.